San Diego Military Lawyer

 How A San Diego Military Lawyer Challenges The NJP

 The experience of a criminal lawyer crosses over into the military world in many ways.
 Gathering evidence, looking into reports and investigations are all part of the defense process.
 The military law has a unique system of justice but many factors play the same in military and civilian life.
 Character evidence, past conduct, and stellar service records all go into determining how a case is resolved with a commanding officer.

 The appeal of an NJP is permitted, however, it first must be submitted to a JAG (Judge Advocate) for review and consideration.
 UCMJ requires that an appeal is based on reasoning that the NJP was disproportionate or in some way unfair in light of the offense.
 Any appeal request must always be in writing along with several other formal requirements.

-If you are military personnel in San Diego and require the assistance of an experienced defense attorney, contact our office today for a free consultation and see how we can help with your charges.
+If you are military personnel in San Diego and require the assistance of an experienced San Diego military attorney, contact our office today at (858) 281-4605 for a free consultation and see how we can help with your charges.

 Not Guilty.
 Case Dismissed.
 Burglary, Theft, Identity Theft